 The failure or refusal of either party to demand strict performance of the plan or to enforce any provision will not act as or be construed as a waiver of that party's right to later demand its performance or to enforce that provision.
-No provision of the plan will be considered waived unless such waiver is in writing and signed by one of the Washington State Health Care Authority's authorized officers.
+No provision of the plan will be considered waived unless such waiver is in writing and signed by one of HCA's authorized officers.